jyotir07/Shell-programing/README.md

 - In the game first beast is easier with a 50-50 chance that you might win
 - In the boss battle, I added Margit and there is a very less chance that you win
 - It is a pretty easy script and uses if statements

+### Day-4
+- Updated eldeneing.sh with more if statements
+- Also added a "cheat code" to beat the boss
+- And used cases to let the user choose their class in the game
+- The game contains three classes